 You can also set up an automatic transfer with your bank in order to make it automatic.

-I would recommend using a seperate account to out the money in in order to actually save it.
+I would recommend using a seperate account to put the money in in order to actually save it.

-I would then transfer it to a different bank so you are not tempted to spend it.
+If the separate account is linked to your primary bank, you could also transfer it to a different bank entirely so you are not tempted to spend it.